Back to Blog

 The white-label approach for medical practices works like this:

-Agency selects a compliant platform - Not all white-label voice AI platforms include HIPAA compliance.
-Some charge $200/month extra (ChatDash), while others lack compliance entirely (My AI Front Desk).
+1. Agency selects a compliant platform - Not all white-label voice AI platforms include HIPAA compliance.
+ChatDash, for example, gates HIPAA behind a $200/month add-on on top of its annual base plan, while others lack compliance entirely (My AI Front Desk).

 What Margins Can Agencies Achieve with Medical Practice AI?